jotavare/jotavare.github.io/docs/x86_assembly_nasm/x86_processor_architecture.md

 - **Memory**: Stores data and instructions for the CPU to access.
 - **I/O Devices**: Input/output devices such as monitors, keyboards, and mice.

+Also we have **3 processor modes** in **x86 architecture**:

+### **Protected Mode**
+- Protected mode is the native processor state for x86 devices.
+- It's the primary mode for most programming tasks on x86 devices.
+- Allows multiple processes to run concurrently.
+- Each process has its own memory section and cannot directly access the memory of other processes.
+- Prevents illegal operations that could lead to process failure or system instability.

+### **Real Address Mode**
+- Implemented in early Intel programming environments.
+- Facilitates direct hardware access, useful for low-level hardware interactions.
+- Typically, programmers remain in protected mode unless direct hardware access is required, then switch to real address mode temporarily.

+### **System Management Mode**
+- Provides an operating system environment for specific chip designs.
+- Utilized for tasks like power management and security.
+- Tailored for particular chip architectures, enabling chip-specific operating system functionalities.

 ----

 ### **Communication Channels**